Updated on October 10th, 2023by Felix Martinez

 Valuation & Expected Returns

-Shares of 3M recently traded at $113.60, undergoing a massive decline lately following the ongoing lawsuit, as stated earlier.
-Nevertheless, we expect that 3M will produce earnings-per-share of $10.55 for the year.
-This gives the stock a price-to-earnings ratio of 10.8.
+Shares of 3M recently traded at $88.40, undergoing a massive stock price decline.
+We believe the stock price decline to be related to the company’s litigation issues.
+Nevertheless, we expect that 3M will produce earnings-per-share of $8.85 for the year.
+This gives the stock a price-to-earnings ratio of 9.9.

 Given the company’s prospects for growth and competitive advantages, we forecast an earnings growth rate of 5% annually over the next five years.